mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/requirements/index.md

 <p class="message--note"><strong>NOTE: </strong>Only NVIDIA GPU instances are supported.</p>

-The [Kaptain installation][install] example illustrates the resources required to install Kaptain and its dependencies without running any type of workload.
-In other words, the **bare minimum** resources.
+The [Kaptain installation][install] column lists the resources required to install Kaptain and its dependencies without running any workload.
+In other words, the **bare minimum** amount of resources.
 These resources must be **freely available** within the cluster for the installation to succeed.

 The [Kaptain SDK with Tensorflow tutorial][tensorflow] example illustrates the resources required to install Kaptain and run the Kaptain SDK with Tensorflow tutorial.
 Again, these resources must be **freely available** within the cluster, and should not be allocated to any other applications.